Home

 Who will undertake the work?

-An outside agency such as Care and Repair may be appointed to project manage the work.
+An outside agency may be appointed to project manage the work.
 They will be responsible for obtaining quotations and liaison between the client and the contractors.

 You may wish or may be asked to project manage the work yourself.
 This has the advantage of saving on the project management costs but the disadvantage of juggling and coordinating the work on top of any other responsibilities.